odow/SDDP.jl/docs/src/guides/add_integrality.md

 \end{aligned}
 ```

-Compared with linear programming duality, The Lagrangian problem is difficult
+Compared with linear programming duality, the Lagrangian problem is difficult
 to solve because it requires the solution of many mixed-integer programs
 instead of a single linear program.
 This is one reason why "SDDiP" has poor
 performance.

+### Convergence

 The second part to SDDiP is a very tightly scoped claim: _if_ all of the state
 variables are binary _and_ the algorithm uses Lagrangian duality to compute a